davidgroves/dotfiles/Framework13-Debian-Install.md

 - In Power, set Show Battery Percentage.
 - In Multitasking, disable Hot Corners and Active Screen Edges.
 - In Multitasking, set Fixed Workspaces, and 8 Workspaces, and Workspaces on All Displays.
-- In Appreance, Set Dark Mode.
+- In Apperance, Set Dark Mode.
 - In Keyboard, Set Compose Key -> Right Alt, and Screenshot -> Interactive to Shift + Super + S.
-- In System, Set Time Format to 24 hours and CLock to display Seconds.
+- In System, Set Time Format to 24 hours and Clock to display Seconds.

 ## Setup GNOME Tweaks.